Torment Nexus: Debates

+Roles and responsibilities of science fiction in society

+Iain Banks used "virtual Hells" as a plot device in his novel Surface Detail.

 The term has been used in debates and commentary surrounding the role of science fiction in society.
 Sri Lankan SFF author Vajra Chandrasekera has stated that "as a scene, science fiction has to be able to fight those battles" concerning how the genre inspires technological development, saying that "you know the Torment Nexus meme?
 I love it, I enjoy it, but it also elides culpability in a way.
-It’s like, “oh, we were just warning you against it, we didn’t mean to make it sound cool.”
+It's like, 'oh, we were just warning you against it, we didn't mean to make it sound cool.'
 You kind of did, a little bit, mean to make it sound cool."
-In the 2024 Routledge Handbook of AI and Literature, Jo Lindsay Walton of the University of Sussex cited the term while discussing "critical design fiction," arguing that "perhaps science fiction can stimulate innovation, but cannot suppress it: like when you are told not to think of a pink elephant, and so you think of a pink elephant."
+In the 2024 Routledge Handbook of AI and Literature, Jo Lindsay Walton of the University of Sussex cited the term while discussing "critical design fiction", arguing that "perhaps science fiction can stimulate innovation, but cannot suppress it: like when you are told not to think of a pink elephant, and so you think of a pink elephant".

-Writing for Writer's Digest in August 2025, author Tim Chawaga wrote that there was "a (partially self-imposed) expectation put upon the near-future science fiction writer, whose purview includes the climate conditions of this planet, they should really find some way to be useful.
+Writing for Writer's Digest in August 2025, American SFF author Tim Chawaga wrote that there was "a (partially self-imposed) expectation put upon the near-future science fiction writer, whose purview includes the climate conditions of this planet, they should really find some way to be useful.
 That they should conjure up some theoretical but realistic invention that will, on a planetary scale and in less than 300 pages, solve the Problem, i.e., the damage caused by climate change," but that many science fiction writers were "skeptical that technology alone can save us, or more specifically that their brilliant technology ideas will be used for the purpose of saving us.
-Today’s grandest environmental tech proposals, like atmospheric aerosol sprays, carbon capture devices and credits, feel more like the downstream of a Ponzi scheme than a meaningfully scalable solution.
+Today's grandest environmental tech proposals, like atmospheric aerosol sprays, carbon capture devices and credits, feel more like the downstream of a Ponzi scheme than a meaningfully scalable solution.
 And anything that science fiction has dreamt up that has been deemed worthy of churning out has often begun as a Torment Nexus."